 You should have some way of telling who accessed your resources and when.
 This step applies both to your building and any digital assets you have.
 Monitoring access helps keep employees accountable and allows you to go back and see where a breach might’ve occurred.

 For your building, you could use a keycard system that logs when employees enter and leave.
-Assigning individual login credentials to each worker will offer the same security for your network.
+Assigning individual login credentials to each worker, and ensuring secure Wi-Fi connections for networked access control devices, will offer the same security for your network.

 3. Provide Security Training